-- The new Overlay District would permit an expanded set of moderate-intensity development opportunities that could benefit the City as a whole while protecting the property values of the neighboring detached single-family home neighborhoods by limiting the scale and maintaining a residential character to any new development. - Moderate-scale and intensity development could increase City tax revenues beyond that which would occur if the properties were developed as currently zoned for detached single-family and general industrial uses. - Moderate-density residential development could also increase the demand for retail, office and industrial floor space in the City and increase housing options that could help attract more young families and seniors to the City. - B. Approval of FIRST READING of Zoning Map Amendment 18.700, initiated by the City of Novi, for rezoning property in Section 17 and Section 20, located north and south of Eleven Mile Road, east of Wixom Road and west of Beck Road, by overlaying the PSLR, Planned Suburban Low-Rise Overlay District on properties in the R-1, One-Family Residential; R-3, One-Family Residential; RA, Residential Acreage; RM-1, Low Density, Low-Rise Multiple-Family Residential; and I-2, General Industrial Districts.
-Rezoning is recommended for the following reasons: - The proposal is consistent with the 2010 Master Plan for Land Use Future Land Use Map and land use goals; - The PSLR Overlay District's set of moderate-intensity permitted uses will be compatible with neighboring single family uses because the District's "form-based" standards will require developments be of a moderate scale and single family residential character; - Adequate infrastructure exists or is planned to support the uses permitted in the PSLR Overlay district; - The permitted moderate-density residential development could increase the demand for retail, office and industrial floor space in the City and provide additional housing options that could help attract more young families and seniors to the City; and - This proposed district is located where the natural and built environment provides defined borders to provide additional buffer and separation from one-family residential area.
+- These amendments will fulfill the Master Plan for Land Use's implementation strategy to create a Planned Suburban Low-Rise form-based zoning district. - The new Overlay District would permit an expanded set of moderate-intensity development opportunities that could benefit the City as a whole while protecting the property values of the neighboring detached single-family home neighborhoods by limiting the scale and maintaining a residential character to any new development. - Moderate-scale and intensity development could increase City tax revenues beyond that which would occur if the properties were developed as currently zoned for detached single-family and general industrial uses.

+- Moderate-density residential development could also increase the demand for retail, office and industrial floor space in the City and increase housing options that could help attract more young families and seniors to the City. - B. Approval of SECOND READING of Zoning Map Amendment 18.700, initiated by the City of Novi, for rezoning property in Section 17 and Section 20, located north and south of Eleven Mile Road, east of Wixom Road and west of Beck Road, by overlaying the PSLR, Planned Suburban Low-Rise Overlay District on properties in the R-1, One-Family Residential; R-3, One-Family Residential; RA, Residential Acreage; RM-1, Low Density, Low-Rise Multiple-Family Residential; and I-2, General Industrial Districts.
+Rezoning is recommended for the following reasons: - The proposal is consistent with the 2010 Master Plan for Land Use Future Land Use Map and land use goals; - The PSLR Overlay District's set of moderate-intensity permitted uses will be compatible with neighboring single family uses because the District's "formbased" standards will require developments be of a moderate scale and single family residential character; - Adequate infrastructure exists or is planned to support the uses permitted in the PSLR Overlay district; - The permitted moderate-density residential development could increase the demand for retail, office and industrial floor space in the City and provide additional housing options that could help attract more young families and seniors to the City; and - This proposed district is located where the natural and built environment provides defined borders to provide additional buffer and separation from one-family residential area.

-1 2 Y N
+1 2 Υ N

 Mayor Landry

 Mayor Pro Tem Gatt

 Council Member Fischer

 Council Member Margolis